Thiago-Magnago/PUC-Rio-BI-Master-TCC/readme.md

 This work builds a machine learning model PoC (Proof of Concept) using Python for text classification (supervised learning), related to Brazilian tax laws relevancy.

 It is no novelty to affirm that Brazil has one of the more complex tax system in the world.
-Daily are published a large number of taxation laws: According to IBPT*, Brazil creates, on average, 46 new taxation rules per working day.
+Daily is published a large number of taxation laws: According to IBPT*, Brazil creates, on average, 46 new taxation rules per working day.

 (*) https://ibpt.com.br/brasil-cria-em-media-46-novas-regras-de-tributos-a-cada-dia-util/.
 Access: 2021-7-23.